 Private lessons are taught by our conservatory educated Piano Faculty.
 Students are placed with a teacher after meeting with the Instrumental Department Head.
 Lessons take place once a week and are typically 30 minutes or 45 minutes in length.
 Students are required to have a piano or full-size keyboard at home for daily practice.

 The relationship between a student and his/her private teacher is often one of the most formative relationships a child will have with an adult.
 Our teachers have a deep interest in their students’ artistic and personal development and dedicate themselves to helping your child reach his/her potential.
 This commitment from our teachers requires a reciprocal commitment on your part to support your child in practicing every day and attending the weekly lessons.

-Student Recitals which include string and piano students are held in the the Fall Semester at our school on West 72nd Street.
-Our Spring Recitals take place at an outside venue, including The Dimenna Center for Classical Music, OPERA America, and Steinway Hall.
+Student Recitals which include string, wind, and piano students are held at our school performance space or an outside venue.
 Recitals are formal performance opportunities for all students to perform a solo piece for friends, family, and the Silver Music community.

 Outreach concerts are opportunities for our students to play solo and group pieces for neighborhood audiences who may not otherwise have the chance to hear a live music concert.
 Outreach concerts are organized throughout the academic year to give students the opportunity to connect with the community and share music.